 Prior to joining the firm, Mr. Fisher clerked for the Honorable Judge Harold L. Murphy of the Northern District of Georgia.
 While in law school, Mr. Fisher was elected to the Order of the Coif and served as an Articles Editor (2009-2010) and as a member of the Editorial Board (2008-2009) of the Georgia Law Review.

 Mr. Fisher was recognized in 2018, 2019 and 2020 as a Georgia "Rising Star" for Business Litigation by Super Lawyers magazine.
-He was recognized in 2020 by Daily Report's Georgia Legal Awards as being an attorney "On the Rise", which noted that Mr. Fisher is one of Georgia's most promising lawyers under the age of 40.
+He was recognized in 2020 by Daily Report's Georgia Legal Awards as being an attorney "On the Rise", which honors Georgia's most promising lawyers under the age of 40.
 Mr. Fisher was also named one of Georgia Trend's "40 Under 40" for 2020.
 He was recognized in 2021 as one of the “Best Lawyers: Ones to Watch” for Commercial Litigation, Intellectual Property Law, and Technology Law by The Best Lawyers in America®.

 Consumer Class Actions